 #4.
 Crystal Cove State Park – California

 Crystal Cove has a total of 58 campsites.
-Twenty-seven offer water and electric hook-ups for RVs 35 feet and under.
-The remaining 30 are designated for pop-up campers, conversion vans and tents only.
-The campground has restrooms with hot showers, and an RV dump station.
-For reservations visit reseveamerica or call 800-444-7275
+Twenty-seven offer water and electric hookups for RVs 35 feet and under.
+The remaining 30 are designated for pop-up campers, conversion vans, and tents only.
+The campground has restrooms with hot showers and an RV dump station.
+For reservations visit ReserveAmerica or call 800-444-7275

 #5.
 South Beach Campground – Washington

 While you won’t find amenities such as a heated pool, tennis courts, or even hot showers and water spigots at South Beach Campground, what you will find is the wild and raw beauty of Washington’s Olympic Peninsula…right outside your door.
 Located on a bluff overlooking the Pacific Ocean, South Beach is a nature lover’s dream.
 Easy access to a wide beach strewn with driftwood and teaming with sea creatures ensures that what South Beach lacks in luxury accommodations, it more than makes up for with natural beauty.

 South Beach has 55 sites, some accessible for RVs up to 35′ long.
 There are no hookups, no potable water, and no reservations so plan accordingly.

 #6.
 Sea & Sand RV Park – Oregon

 Oregon and prime waterfront RV sites go hand and hand.
 With a long coastline full of mostly unspoiled beach, you really can’t go wrong with most of the ocean-side campgrounds in Oregon.
 But if you want a stunning view from your RV, access to a long stretch of beach with world-famous beach combing and fishing, and close proximity to all the amenities of both Newport Beach and Lincoln City, you simply can’t beat the Sea & Sand RV Park.